mschall217/workout-tracker/README.md

   ## Installation

   The key tools to making this project work are npm.
 The user must run “npm init -y” to get the npm data and then install the rpm inquirer packages by running “npm i inquirer”.
 This will allow the user to access the key packages of node that make this function.

+  Or just visit the deployed app and go!

   ## Usage